PARK FAQ

 Groups, Organized Activities, Performances

-Weddings and wedding photography in the parks also require a permit from Boston Parks and Recreation.
+Weddings and wedding photography also require a permit from Boston Parks and Recreation.

 Hours

 The Boston Common, Public Garden, and Commonwealth Avenue Mall are free and open to visitors 365 days a year.
-The parks open at 6:30 a.m. and close at 11:00 p.m., and are open to pedestrian access 24 hours a day.
+The parks open at 6:30 a.m. and close at 11:00 p.m.
+Pedestrian access is available 24 hours a day.

 Ice Skating